-You can get this document on tape, in large print, and various other formats by contacting us at the address below.
+You can get this document on CD in large print, and various other formats by contacting us at the address below.
 In addition, contact the address below for information on language translations, additional copies, or to arrange for an officer to meet with you to explain any areas of the publication that you would like clarified.
 Also: if you encounter any problems on any of these routes please contact:

-Outdoor Access Team, Regulatory Services Scottish Borders Council Council Headquarters Newtown St Boswells MELROSE, TD6 0SA Tel: 01835 825070 Email: outdooraccess@scotborders.gov.uk
+Outdoor Access Team Scottish Borders Council Council Headquarters Newtown St Boswells MELROSE, TD6 0SA Tel: 01835 825070 Email: outdooraccess@scotborders.gov.uk

-A short and easy walk you may like to try is the Melrose Town Trail.
-The Trail takes about two hours to complete and is an excellent way to discover the town of Melrose.
-It provides an added dimension of local history and a flavour of the town's development through time.
+A short and easy walk you may like to try is the Explore Melrose trail devised by the Melrose Paths Group.
+The trail takes about 1.5 - 2 hours to complete and is an excellent way to discover the town of Melrose.
+It provides an added dimension of the town's local history and development through time.
 For more information regarding the highlighted locations visit: www.walkmelrose.org.uk